 This publication is available in hard copy or PDF format.
-All other rights are reserved, including in relation to any departmental logos or trade marks which may exist.
+All other rights are reserved, including in relation to any departmental logos or trademarks which may exist.
 For enquiries regarding the licence and any use of this publication, please contact:

 Director-Creative Services

 Communication Branch

-Department of Infrastructure, Transport, Regional Development and Communications
+Department of Infrastructure, Transport, Regional Development, Communications and the Arts

 GPO Box 594

 Canberra ACT 2601

 Australia